sktan77/TechAssignmentMAS/README.md

 The application layer will be MVC plus a business layer (tsk.techassignment.process).
 This is to maintain codes at different layer and can be split or package if needed.
 Iterator design pattern is mostly used for calculating the average.

+**Updated (1 May 2018)**
+After a good night rest, I re-think and was not happy with the business layer implemented.
+Hence I perform some rework on it.
+Mainly,
+- Refactor the processor classes such that it uses Chain-of-responsibility pattern as the original processing is actually broken down into 3 steps (Convert Json String to Java Object, calculate Average, analyze trend)
+- Create a Factor class to initialize and set up the processor classes

 ### Requirements Met

 * Specify Dates in format to get the data